 3. Protect accessing or exposing the data

 As per ancient tales, if you have a treasure, you should lock it in a safe but then don’t give the key to a stranger!
 Similarly, your service provider should not have both the encrypted data and the keys.
 If they have both, they can easily access the data.
-The best solution for organisations is to encrypt the data and hold the keys on their private data centre.
+The best solution for organisations is to encrypt the data and hold the keys to their private data centre.
 However, some companies do not want to store the encryption keys on their computers.
 In these instances, it is helpful to have a third party who can take responsibility and control for key management, solve issues that may arise and make sure servers are always accessible.

 4. Encryption helps to meet compliance standards and provides peace of mind

 Encryption plays a critical role in the payment card industry (PCI) where strict rules govern the protection of data.
-Moreover, HIPAA/HITECH have made data encryption mandatory for protection of healthcare information.
+Moreover, HIPAA/HITECH has made data encryption mandatory for the protection of healthcare information.
 With the rise in security threats, many more regulations like these stipulate the requirement for data encryption.
 With GDPR on the horizon, following a breach, companies will need to inform the authorities within 72 hours.
 If a breach occurs and there is a loss of personal data, companies need to notify the affected individuals immediately.
 However, regulations state if stolen data is encrypted and the encryption keys have not been compromised, there is no requirement to notify either the individuals or the authorities - because the data is unreadable.

 5. Encryption gives you a competitive edge

 With encryption and key management software, companies can improve their security parameters, providing a competitive advantage, particularly when attracting new customers.
-Improved data security measures are also likely to encourage existing customers, particularly those in sensitive sectors, to expand their their business. .
+Improved data security measures are also likely to encourage existing customers, particularly those in sensitive sectors, to expand their business.
 Encryption also ensures your backups are safe because without the keys nobody can decrypt the data on the tapes.
 Many companies have offices in remote locations and they do not have IT staff at all locations.

 Data Encryption is the best security solution to ensure that without the encrypted key data cannot be decrypted and it is protected from theft or loss.
 Data breaches and theft are protected by Firewalls and VPNs, but there is no alternative for encryption and effective key management to protect important information.